-The Vermillion River Watershed works to protect and restore surface water and groundwater quality and natural resources in the largest watershed in the Minneapolis-St. Paul metropolitan area.
+The Vermillion River Watershed works to protect and restore surface water, groundwater quality and natural resources in the largest watershed in the Minneapolis-St. Paul metropolitan area.
 The watershed drains 335 square miles in Dakota and Scott counties.

 In 2002, the two counties signed a joint powers agreement to form the Vermillion River Watershed Joint Powers Organization (VRWJPO) and manage the watershed as required by Minnesota Statutes 103B and Minnesota Rules 8410.